baduhai/Koi/README.md

 - [ ] add switching browser styles for (for chrome, chromium and firefox)
 - [ ] add support for more languages other than English with i18n/i10n
 - [x] make the favourites button work
+- [ ] updating pages

 ## **How to Build**

-NB: the app is built for the KDE desktop environment .
+NB: the app is built for the K desktop environment .

 ### **Ubuntu Based **